 Have a great day!
 Amy

-So how about you?
-How do you preserve your memories?
+So what about you?
+Do you decorate for Fall or any of the seasons?
 I'd love to hear from you!

 Have a great day!
 Amy